deepserket/walkdir-telegram-bot/README.md

 The limit of files that bots can upload is 50MB.

-The code is ugly.
+The code is ugly (thanks to the Terminal feature is really, really ugly).

-Maybe this bot can be cracked, reading this [issue](https://github.com/python-telegram-bot/python-telegram-bot/issues/709) has come to me this idea.

 ## Configuration
 Before starting up the bot you have to take care of some settings.
 You need to edit one file: